 It’s well known that our best assets are our people.
 Our differences enhance our work, providing new vantage points to problem solve and to deliver for our fellow Australians.
-It was important for us to accurately represent the vast diversity of our people, from our backgrounds, cultures, identities, and lives outside of work, to our work itself.
+It is important for us to accurately represent the vast diversity of our people, from our backgrounds, cultures, identities, and lives outside of work, to our work itself.
 Our better together suite of videos highlights our commitment to fostering an inclusive culture, where everyone feels safe to be themselves at work.

 Who can apply

-- be an Australian citizen or have been granted citizenship prior to 1 January 2023
+- be an Australian citizen or have been granted citizenship prior to 1 January 2024

-- have completed a bachelor’s degree (or higher qualification), before the start of the 2022 program.
+- have completed a bachelor’s degree (or higher qualification), before the start of the 2024 program.